What is Supplemental Logging in Oracle

 We can find which columns are part of the Supplemental Log group with the query

 select LOG_GROUP_NAME, COLUMN_NAME, POSITION from dba_log_group_columns where OWNER='<table owner>' and TABLE_NAME='<table name> ' order by position;

-Hope this give some information about Supplemental Logging in Oracle
+Hope this gives some information about Supplemental Logging in Oracle

-Primary Key in Oracle :primary key in oracle uniquely identify the row in the table.
+Primary Key in Oracle: primary key in oracle uniquely identifies the row in the table.
 It cannot be null & can be created at the time of table creation or after the table is created

 Foreign key in Oracle: Foreign Key in Oracle is to enforce data integrity between multiple tables.
 It can be added at the time of table creation and after the table is created also.

 how to check trigger status in oracle: Check out How to check Trigger status in Oracle, how to enable/disable the trigger, how to find the trigger definition, how to find all the triggers